Zymbit-Docs/docs/content/bootware/getting-started/_index.md

 2. Run `zbcli install` to install the Bootware tools and artifacts
 3. Run `zbcli imager` to create and sign a Zymbit image file (zi image) of your current root file system as a backup.
 4. Run `zbcli update-config` to configure Partitions and Recovery strategy.
 For this Quickstart, we will setup A/B partitions.
-5. Run `zbcli update` to load a known good example zi image into the Backup (B) partition; set B to as the Active partition.
+5. Run `zbcli update` to load a known good example zi image into the Backup (B) partition; set B to the Active partition.
 6. Run `zbcli rollback-swap` to force a Rollback to your original partition to verify your A/B setup is working.

 ### 1. Download Bootware